LuckAss/mongodb-grafana/README.md

 * Open a command prompt in the mongodb-grafana directory
 * Run `npm install` to install the node.js dependencies
+* RUN `npm build` to copy everything into the dist folder after changes
 * Run `npm run server` to start the REST API proxy to MongoDB.
 By default, the server listens on http://localhost:3333

 ## Examples